 There are some potential downsides to owning a condo unit.

-- A condo complex can have a long list of rules and regulations to abide by.
-Some of these rules may curtail your activities such as setting noise limits at certain hours or acceptance of guests.
+• A condo complex can have a long list of rules and regulations to abide by.
+Some of these rules may curtail your activities such as setting noise limits at certain hours or accepting guests.

-- Such regulations could extend your ability to sell your unit should you consider doing so in the future.
-For example, if your condo board has strict rules to disallow pets or family sizes you potentially lose out a part of your potential buyers.
+• Such regulations could extend your ability to sell your unit should you consider doing so.
+For example, if your condo board has strict rules to disallow pets or family sizes you potentially lose out some of your potential buyers.

 Conclusion

-Buying a condo is a worthy and rewarding investment if it fits your budget, needs, and lifestyle.
+Buying a condo is a worthwhile investment if it fits your budget, needs, and lifestyle.
 The important thing is to know as much as you can about the options and opportunities available to you.
 In the Philippines, the real estate market is teeming with quality condos in prime spots.